Bhavikpatel576/SwiftTipCalc/README.md

 * [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
 * [ ] Settings page to change the default tip percentage.

+The following **optional** features are implemented:

+* [ ] Created a setting for the user to adjust the background color based off three sliders that represent Red, Green, and Blue respectively

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: